rpc-ag/rpc-aggregator/README.md

 - Yes.

-With this roadmap, we aim to add a robust monitoring and performance tracking system to the RPC proxy, along with a Prometheus exporter, Grafana dashboards, an uptime page, and a public page.
-These features will provide greater visibility into the health and performance of the RPC proxy and its providers, and promote transparency and accountability for blockchain world.
+With this roadmap, we aim to add a robust monitoring and performance tracking system to the RPC Aggregator, along with a Prometheus exporter, Grafana dashboards, an uptime page, and a public page.
+These features will provide greater visibility into the health and performance of the RPC Aggregator and its providers, and promote transparency and accountability for blockchain world.

 ## Developers